-Transactions between iStar and us, including our management agreement (refer to Note 13) and certain other transactions (refer to Note 11 and Note 13) were negotiated between related parties and their terms may not be as favorable to us as if they had been negotiated with an unaffiliated third party.
+Transactions between iStar and us, including our management agreement (refer to Note 13 to the consolidated financial statements) and certain other transactions (refer to Note 11 and Note 13 to the consolidated financial statements) were negotiated between related parties and their terms may not be as favorable to us as if they had been negotiated with an unaffiliated third party.
 In addition, we may choose not to enforce, or to enforce less vigorously, our rights under agreements with iStar because of our desire to maintain our ongoing relationship with iStar and our Manager.